quantify-os/quantify-scheduler/docs/source/reference/qblox/Cluster (HardwareCompilationConfig).md

 The markers can be configured by adding a `"marker_debug_mode_enable"` key to the {class}`~.backends.types.qblox.ComplexChannelDescription`
 (or {class}`~.backends.types.qblox.RealChannelDescription`).
-If the value is set to `True`, the operations defined for this I/O will be accompanied by a 4 ns trigger pulse on the marker located next to the I/O port.
+If the value is set to `True`, the operations defined for this channel will be accompanied by a 4 ns trigger pulse on the marker located next to the I/O port.
 The marker will be pulled high at the same time as the module starts playing or acquiring.
 ```{code-block} python
 ---